Pittsburgh: A Geek History

 Jackie Ormes and African American Comic Strips

-The first African American female cartoonist was born in the Steel City and created two successful comic strips, Patty-Jo ’n’ Ginger and Torchy in Heartbeats, for the national Pittsburgh Courier.
+The first African American female cartoonist was born in the Steel City and created two successful comic strips, Patty-Jo ’n’ Ginger and Torchy in Heartbeats, for the Pittsburgh Courier.

 Jim Shooter: The Trouble Shooter of Comics